Discover the Deepest Lake in Miami-Dade County

 Deepest Lake in Miami-Dade County

-The city of Miami lies within Miami-Dade County, which means that there are plenty of inhabitants likely looking for water recreation!
+The city of Miami lies within Miami-Dade County, meaning plenty of inhabitants are likely looking for water recreation!

 ©Maridav/Shutterstock.com

 There are at least 40 different lakes found within Miami-Dade County.
 Many of these are manmade, under 20 acres, privately owned, and of negligible depth.
-Florida is no stranger to water, and both fresh and saltwater lakes, rivers, and waterways are found throughout this county!
-The city of Miami lies within Miami-Dade County, which means that there are plenty of inhabitants likely looking for water recreation!
+Florida is no stranger to water; fresh and saltwater lakes, rivers, and waterways are found throughout the state!
+The city of Miami lies within Miami-Dade County, meaning plenty of inhabitants are likely looking for water recreation!

 Also located within Everglades National Park, here are some other lakes that are likely as deep as West Lake, with similar recreational opportunities: